metta-systems/libsss/doc/spec.md

 M size is in multiples of 16 between 48 and 1088 bytes.

+#### 3.2.7 INITIATE_MESSAGE packet

+This packet type may be useful for zero-RTT session establishment.
+Several messages in this scenario may be not forwardly-secret, because initiator uses responder's long-term public key to box them.
+Only after we've received an INITIATE_ACK message with responder's short-term public key we could switch to proper forward-secret channel.

+**@todo** This part needs more work to define how these messages could be mixed with normal 1-RTT session establishment, how packet loss could be dealt with if INITIATE_ACK is lost, etc.

 ## 4 Channel Protocol

 Channel protocol provides independently encrypted packetization for streams of data.
 Channel protocol multiplexes streams, provides packet acknowledgement, congestion control and provides